 - Stone Soup, a publication written entirely by young people, pays writers for work that is published in the print magazine.

 Having their name in print can motivate some teens to write.
 For children who prefer to tell it like it is, writing news stories for a student-run newspaper might be exactly the inspiration they need.
-Does your homeschool group have a yearbook staff?
-That’s another way to put journalistic skills to use.
 A small local newspaper might be interested in featuring the work from prospective young journalists.
+Or perhaps your homeschool group has a yearbook staff.
+If so, that’s another way your high schooler can to put journalistic skills to use.

 4. Take a Novel Approach